 The major activity conducted by the PADD will be in support of the KYTC's statewide transportation planning process that was initiated in the 1970's, but greatly enhanced in state Fiscal Year 1995.
-The bases for this major activity are the federal reauthorization bills, Intermodal Surface Transportation Efficiency Act (ISTEA) of 1991, the Transportation Equity Act for the 21st Century (TEA-21) passed in 1998, and the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) passed in 2005.
+The bases for this major activity are the federal reauthorization bills, Intermodal Surface Transportation Efficiency Act (ISTEA) of 1991, the Transportation Equity Act for the 21st Century (TEA-21) passed in 1998, Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) passed in 2005, Moving Ahead for Progress in the 21st Century Act (MAP-21) passed in 2012, and the Fixing America's Surface Transportation Act (FAST Act) passed on December 4, 2015.

 The PADD also assists local communities in the grant writing process for programs such as the Transportation Enhancements and National Recreational Trails applications.
 Additional tasks include data collection, traffic studies, and other transportation requests from local and state agencies.